SWRC-Modding/CT/ModMPGame/README.md

 ## Installation
 1. Copy the content of the mod's _GameData_ directory into the one from your SWRC installation.
 2. Edit System.ini: Find the two occurences of 'ServerActors=...' (they're not next to each other!) under _Engine.GameEngine_ and replace the '=' with '+='.
-Then add a new entry: 'ServerActors+=ModMPGame.AdminControl'
+Comment out or remove the one with _IpDrv.UdpBeacon_ and add a new entry: 'ServerActors+=ModMPGame.AdminControl'

 ## Default services